drbrain/net-http-persistent/README.txt

 == DESCRIPTION:

-Manages persistent connections using Net::HTTP plus a speed fix for 1.8.
+Manages persistent connections using Net::HTTP plus a speed fix for Ruby 1.8.
 It's thread-safe too!

 Using persistent HTTP connections can dramatically increase the speed of HTTP.
 Creating a new HTTP connection for every request involves an extra TCP